About The Trial Before Christmas

 On Dec.
-18, 2013, an annual holiday tradition was born when two noted attorneys squared off before a judge, jury and spectators at the Rensselear County Courthouse in downtown Troy—their purpose: to determine the literal truth.
+18, 2013, a holiday spectacle was born when two noted attorneys squared off before a judge, jury and spectators at the Rensselear County Courthouse in downtown Troy—their purpose: to determine the literal truth.
 Who really wrote 'Twas the Night Before Christmas?

 Representing the Moore claim was upstate New York’s preeminent litigator, E. Stewart Jones, Jr. He was joined by Chris Post, a Moore descendant.
 On the side of Livingston were Troy novelist and attorney Jack Casey, author of “The Trial of Bat Shea,” and his daughter, attorney Molly Casey of Albany law firm Thuillez, Ford, Gold, Butler & Monroe.
 They were joined by Diane Dorring, a distant relative of Livingston.
 Both sides have a tenured history of law practice in the city.